Am I Abusive? : 15 sign to know If You Are an Abusive Spouse

 Another way to hone self-compassion is to hone mindfulness.
 You need to make conscious efforts to be aware of each moment and what is happening.
 This will help you control your acts, thoughts, and emotions displayed towards your partner.

-To the regular person asking, “Am I abusive?” the points above help you answer questions that relate to emotional abuse.
+To the regular person asking, “Am I abusive?” or “Am I an abuser?
+The points above help you answer questions that relate to emotional abuse.
 Hence, if you have asked yourself, “Why am I abusive?” or “Am I in an abusive relationship?” you will be able to tell at this point.

 It is essential to mention that you take deliberate steps to treat emotional abuse before it takes a big negative toll on your relationship.